Radio Times TV Champion 2018

 Are there more categories?

 Yes.
-The TV Champion 2018 Sci-Fi and Entertainment rounds will open on Monday 30th July.
+The TV Champion 2018 Sci-Fi round will open on Monday 30th July, with the Entertainment round following shortly afterwards.

-Oh, and you should definitely keep your eyes peeled for extra special bonus rounds, which will pop up throughout the competition!